-- It is the responsibility of the DSL to coordinate action within the school and liaise with other agencies. - Immediately inform the headteacher or, if unavailable or inappropriate, the Group Designated Safeguarding Lead, of any allegation of child abuse made against a member of staff. - If a crime may have been committed, to report the matter to the Chief Executive Officer (GDSL). - Support staff who make referrals. - Record and monitor information using the school's documentation.
+- It is the responsibility of the DSL to coordinate action within the school and liaise with other agencies. - Immediately inform the headteacher or, if unavailable or inappropriate, the Group Designated Safeguarding Lead, of any allegation of child abuse made against a member of staff. - If a crime may have been committed, to report the matter to the Chief Executive Officer (GDSL). - Support staff who make referrals. - Record & monitor all concerns, discussions and decisions made including the rationale for those decisions.
+These recordings should include instances where referrals were or were not made to another agency, all records of all information should be stored using the designated official system in the school.